benjaco-edu/DM-6-static-analyse/README.md

 This repo contains a single javascript file.
 This file holds the declaration of the code to be analysed in the top of the file (the variable code).

 # How to make it go
-- Either copy all the contense of the main.js file into the chrome-console (F12) and hit enter (NB. due to use of 'eval' command, in the code, you might see the following: "Content Security Policy: The page’s settings blocked the loading of a resource at eval (“script-src”)." - if this is run in a firefox console)
+Either
-Alternatively
+- Copy all the contense of the main.js file into the chrome-console (F12) and hit enter (NB. due to use of 'eval' command, in the code, you might see the following: "Content Security Policy: The page’s settings blocked the loading of a resource at eval (“script-src”)." - if this is run in a firefox console)

 - use nodejs and execute the command:
 ```
 node main.js